 Expertise and executive judgment are different jobs

-The expert can tell you why a transformer model produces the output it does, what changed in the latest training run, and where the technical ceilings sit.
-That work is real and necessary — it is just not your work.
-Your work is to translate whatever the experts produce into decisions about people, capital, customers, and time.
+AI expertise is the ability to explain how the system works.
+Executive judgment is the ability to decide what the system means for the work.
+These are different jobs.
+The expert can tell you why a model produces the output it does and where the technical ceilings sit.
+That work is real and necessary — it just isn’t your work.
+Yours is to translate whatever the experts produce into decisions about people, capital, customers, and time.
 You can do that job without being able to do theirs.
 The reverse is rarely true.

 Andy Grove made this distinction long before the AI cycle, in Only the Paranoid Survive: the leader’s task at a strategic inflection point is not to predict the technology — it is to read what the technology changes about the business.
 The technologist asks “how does it work?”
 The executive asks “what does it move?”
-Both questions are legitimate.
-Only one is yours.
+Only one is yours — and when you stop trying to do the expert’s job, the anxiety lifts.
+You are no longer behind.
+You are in your lane.

 The Executive AI Posture: five questions